Understand Side Effects

 Chiropractic Care & the Atlas Bone

-A University of Chicago Hypertension Center study showed that chiropractic adjustments of the atlas bone, a vertebra that helps support the head, may reduce high blood pressure.
+Studies, including a University of Chicago Hypertension Center study, have shown that chiropractic adjustments of the atlas bone, a vertebra that helps support the head, can reduce high blood pressure.
 If you already have high blood pressure, Dr. Chirag recommends speaking with a chiropractor about this potential treatment as part of your overall high blood pressure care regimen.